M4GICB/giant_bomb_api_challenge/README.md

 ## Known Bugs
 - Requirement of an Allow CORS web extention
     - After much research and many attempts, I was unable to get CORS handled and enabled on the NGINX server I deployed this application to.
 An extention to allow CORS is required when testing this application.
 A production ready version would require the deployed server to properly handle this.
-    - The search and game api calls canot be completed without the extention being turned on due to CORS errors.
+    - The search and game api calls cannot be completed without the extention being turned on due to CORS errors.
 - Failed hyperlink page navigation
     - Navigating to various pages through hyperlink paths instead of through in app functionalities currently results in 404 pages due to page routing functionality.
 This includes using the back and forward browser buttons.
 - API Key exposed through network inspection
     - Despite the api call key being stored in a secret file that is not commited to git, the api key still gets passed to the network inspection.
-- Some screens display the application in unintended ways.
+- Some screen sizes may make content render in unintended ways.

 ## Next Steps
 - Allow pressing "enter" instead of clicking "search" on the search page to execute a search query